OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Tracker/InterfaceSpec-Tracker.md

 - A number of message types are provided, and some specific "subset" messages are defined (orientation only, for example)
 - The JSON self-descriptor can document further any information on the device.

-This class is one of the "classic" VR device classes, and some choices and practices are influenced by VRPN and other existing tracker-interface software.
+This class is one of the "classic" VR device classes carried over from VRPN, and some choices and practices are influenced by VRPN and other existing tracker-interface software.
 As it describes spatial information, and the reference frames can vary between different sources of data, this is historically one of the more difficult aspects of a VR system to configure.
 We aim to reduce that difficulty by standardizing on a world coordinate system and units, as well as providing methods in the system for devices to describe their relationship to one another and for these relationships to be described by external code.
 While not all manual configuration can be eliminated in complex VR systems, simple VR systems such as those considered for consumer virtual reality gaming should be autoconfigurable.

 A tracker device may expose one or more sensors.
 Not all sensors may provide the same information, and the number of sensors may be unbounded: for instance, the ART DTrack2 system allows 6DOF tracking of (bounded) registered constellations of optical markers, as well as tracking of an unbounded (over time) number of single optical markers in 3DOF.